fatday/My-Projects-Lists-more-to-be-added-in-the-future-/README.md

 Due to the academic integrity from school and confidential information from company or research, I can only share some of my codes samples that are not from course assignments/projects, internship projects, research projects.

-The following are the codes that I did not list out in this repo:
+The following are the code samples that not be avaliable in this repo:

 1. Data Structure and Algorithm Course Assignments (C/C++)
 2. Database Course Final Project (Java, SQL, Python)